steadylearner/Steadylearner/post/npm-React Easy Markdown.md

     module: {

       node: {
 	    fs: "empty",
 	    tls: "empty",
 	    net: "empty",
 	    child_process: "empty",
       },

       optimization: {
-        minimizer: [
+        minimizer: [new TerserPlugin()],
-          new TerserPlugin({

-	  }),
-	],
       },

       // To remove warning from 'jsdom' used inside react-easy-md
       plugins: [
         new FilterWarningsPlugin({
 	      exclude: /Critical dependency: the request of a dependency is an expression/, })
       ],

     }
   })
 }
 ```

 <br />